NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

  - Make sure each team member has written code, made a pull request, and had it approved that touches the browser-side logic of the project.
  - Make sure each team member has reviewed a pull request.
+ - Make sure your project site isn't blocked on the campus network.
+If it is, email psu-helpdesk@plymouth.edu requesting that it be unblocked, cc me.

 # Week 8: